jaki10/instant-payment-app/README.md

 - Retrieving all transactions
 - Creating a new transaction

+Note: Double transactions and double notifications are handled with PESSIMISTIC_WRITE locks, so nobody can read or write the entities while they are under process.

 ### Basic API Information
 | Method | Path                     | Usage                     |
 | --- |--------------------------|---------------------------|